jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/testing-user-stories/testing-user-stories-where-to-find-us.png">
 </details>

-4. As a first time user i would want to know the opening hours of the bar
+4. As a first time user I would want to know the opening hours of the bar

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |